Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; Use case resumes at step 1.

 2b.
 The reservation has already been marked as unpaid. <br>
 &ensp; 2b1.
-System indicates that reservation has already been marked as paid. <br>
+System indicates that reservation has already been marked as unpaid. <br>
 &ensp; Use case resumes at step1.

 ---